fischer-hub/wbmbot/README.md

 # activate conda environment
 conda activate wbmbot
 ```
-If you don't have `conda` installed I recommend installing it or installing all dependencies manually (good luck with that).
-Alternatively you can install the dependencies using `pip`, since all of them should be available on there too.

 To start the bot simply run the below command in your terminal in the project directory: